tamulibarts/cla-workstation-order/README.md

 Todo:
 * Create lead and approval email system for new orders
+* Implement returned comment field.
+* Move the "user" order field to a role-protected group so the user can't change it themself.
 * Implement Bundles
 * Create custom theme similar to old one
 * Create navigation menu similar to old app